Demiana: The tomb of St. Demiana and the 40 virgins

-Restoration of St. Demiana’s monastery
+Restoration of St. Demiana's monastery

-Situated in Barrary-Belqas, Egypt, at the same place where St. Demiana's original monastery palace and Tomb Church were, is a coenobitic Coptic Orthodox Monastery for nuns bearing her name—St. Demiana's Monastery.
-The monastery was officially consecrated as a coenobitic Coptic Orthodox Monastery for Nuns on September 24, 1978, by Shenouda III, Pope of Alexandria and 117th Coptic Orthodox Patriarch of the See of St. Mark.
+Situated in Izbat Jimyanah (Abou Taha, Belqas, Dakahlia Governorate), Egypt, at the same place where St. Demiana's original monastery complex and Tomb Church stood, is a coenobitic Coptic Orthodox Monastery for nuns bearing her name — St. Demiana's Monastery.
+The first restoration of the monastery was done under the Umayyad governor Hassan ibn Atahiyah, around 745 A.D.
+The modern monastery was officially consecrated as a coenobitic Coptic Orthodox Convent on September 24, 1978, by Shenouda III, Pope of Alexandria and 117th Coptic Orthodox Patriarch of the See of St. Mark.

-Presently at her monastery property, 4 of the 9 churches bear her name: Saint Demiana's Big Church, Saint Demiana's Tomb Church, Saint Demiana's Ancient Church and Saint Demiana's Church for Nuns.
-Many churches of the Coptic Orthodox Church also bear her name.
+At the monastery, four of the nine churches are dedicated to the saint: Saint Demiana's big church, Saint Demiana's tomb church, Saint Demiana's ancient church and Saint Demiana's church for nuns.
+Many churches of the Coptic Orthodox Church are also dedicated to her patronage.

 In May 2014 Egyptian security forces averted a car bomb attack on the monastery.

-St. Demiana, the founder of monasticism for Coptic Orthodox nuns
+Founder of monasticism for Coptic Orthodox nuns

 St. Demiana is the founder of monasticism for Coptic Orthodox nuns and the princess (highest ranking) of female martyrs of the Coptic Orthodox Church.
 St. Demiana and her 40 virgin nuns are depicted in Coptic icons as not wearing the black monastic habit as we see Coptic Orthodox nuns wear nowadays because at her time, the black monastic habit had not yet taken form.

-According to the Greek Orthodox Metropolitan Pentalimon Lambadarios of Pelusium, Saint Demiana has been added as a Greek Orthodox saint, and biographied in the Synaxarium of the Greek Orthodox Church.
+According to the statement of Greek Orthodox Metropolitan Panteleimon (Lampadarios) of Pelusium, Saint Demiana has been added as a Greek Orthodox saint, and her vita is now in the Synaxarium of the Greek Orthodox Church.

-Feasts of St. Demiana and the 40 Virgins
+Feasts of St. Demiana and the 40 virgins

-The Coptic Orthodox Church commemorates the feasts of St. Demiana and the 40 virgins’ martyrdom on January 21, Tooba 13 (Coptic calendar), and the consecration of Saint Demiana's Big Church at her monastery on May 20, Bashans 12 (Coptic calendar).
+The Coptic Orthodox Church commemorates the feasts of St. Demiana and the 40 virgins' martyrdom on January 21, Toba 13 (Coptic calendar), and the consecration of Saint Demiana's big church at her monastery on May 20, Bashans 12 (Coptic calendar).

 Primary sources

-The Life Story of Saint Demiana and the 40 Virgins is found in two Arabic sources: Synaxarium and Life Story of the Chaste Saint Demiana and History of the Monastery.
+The life of Saint Demiana and the 40 virgins is found in two Arabic sources: the Synaxarium and the Life Story of the Chaste Saint Demiana and History of the Monastery.
 The life story was translated from Arabic into English by the nuns of Saint Demiana's Monastery in Egypt.
-The book, Life Story of the Chaste Saint Demiana and History of the Monastery, is taken from 18th century manuscripts written by Bishop John (Bishop of El-Borollos); these manuscripts were transcribed from older manuscripts dated in the 6th century during the apostolic service of Dimianos (563-598 A.D., 35th Patriarch of the See of St. Mark), and were originally transcribed from ancient manuscripts written by Christodoulou, the disciple of Saint Julius El-Akfahsee (4th century).
+The book Life Story of the Chaste Saint Demiana and History of the Monastery, is taken from 18th century manuscripts, originally written by Bishop John (Bishop of El-Borollos); these manuscripts were transcribed from older manuscripts dated in the 6th century during the apostolic service of Damian of Alexandria (563-598 A.D., 35th Patriarch of the See of St. Mark), and were originally transcribed from ancient manuscripts written by Christodoulos, the disciple of Saint Julius of Aqfahs (4th century).

 Saint Demiana is the founder of monasticism for Coptic Orthodox nuns and the highest ranking female martyr of the Coptic Orthodox Church due to her forbearance of great persecution, torture and suffering.